KookyGhost/PERCH_CXR/README.md

 The folder [saved_model](./saved_model) contains a pre-trained weight file from the PERCH-CXR study.

 ### Step by Step Instructions:
-<strong>Note:</strong> that the instructions work for the toy sample right out of the box.
-For training on your own data, modify the parameters in ```config.ini```, and structure the data csv file as [WHO_CRES.csv](./WHO_images/WHO_CRES.csv), with first column containing path to each image, and second onward column containing image labels.
+<strong>Note:</strong> The instructions work for the toy sample right out of the box.
+For training on your own data, modify the parameters in ```config.ini```, and structure the data csv file as is in [WHO_CRES.csv](./WHO_images/WHO_CRES.csv), with first column containing path to each image, and second onward column containing image labels.

 1. Run ```python generate_tfreocrd.py``` to transform data into <a href="https://www.tensorflow.org/tutorials/load_data/tfrecord">TFRecords</a> file, an optional format for TensorFlow, recommended for working large dataset.
 2. Run ```python train.py``` to train and evaluate the model.